google/WebFundamentals/src/content/en/tools/workbox/v3/modules/workbox-strategies.md

 [Demo](https://workbox-demos.firebaseapp.com/demo/workbox-runtime-caching/) | [Reference Docs](http://localhost:8080/web/tools/workbox/v3/reference-docs/latest/workbox.strategies)

-## What is a Workbox Runtime Caching Strategy?
+## What are Workbox Strategies?

 When service workers were first introduced, a set of common caching strategies emerged.
 A caching strategy is a pattern that determines how a service worker generates a response after receiving a fetch event.

-`workbox-runtime-caching` provides these caching strategies so it’s easy to apply them in your service worker.
+`workbox-strategies` provides the most common caching strategies so it’s easy to apply them in your service worker.

 We won’t go into much detail outside of the strategies supported by Workbox, but you can [learn more in the Offline Cookbook](/web/fundamentals/instant-and-offline/offline-cookbook/).

 ## Using Strategies

 In the following examples we’ll show you how to use the Workbox caching strategies with `workbox-routing`.
 There are some options you can define with each strategy that is covered in the